-When viewing MIDI tracks in Grid Mode, use these four tool icons at the top of the screen to use different functions in the grid.
+When viewing MIDI tracks in the Clip Event Editor, use these four tool icons at the top of the screen to use different functions in the grid.

 To enter a note in an empty grid square, tap the grid square.